mkarneim/pojobuilder/README.md

 Examples
 --------
-The [PojoBuilder wiki] provides some [best practices] about how you could use the PojoBuilder Generator.
+The [PojoBuilder wiki] provides some [best practices] about how you could use the PojoBuilder Generator, e.g for building a domain-specific language for automated tests.

 For some complete code examples please have a look into the [src/testdata/java/samples] folder.

-If you are interested into an example of a domain-specific language driven by pojo builders, please see [src/testdata/java/samples/dsl/DslTest.java].

 Execution